vishakhabhadane1/rapidquake-ai-assistant/README.md

 ## 📖 Overview

-RapidQuake combines a conversational AI engine with real-time interaction to help people prepare for, respond to, and stay informed during earthquake-related emergencies.
+RapidQuake AI Assistent Bot combines a conversational AI engine with real-time interaction to help people prepare for, respond to, and stay informed during earthquake-related emergencies.
 Users can ask questions, get safety instructions, and receive guidance through both text and voice — all from a simple web interface.

 ---